AbuNayem119/assignment-6-nayem/README.md

 - **Async/Await**: Handles asynchronous API calls and manages dynamic data fetching.
 - **Template Literals**: Makes it easy to inject API data directly into HTML elements.

-## 💡 Want to Contribute?

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request, or open an issue for feedback and suggestions.

-## ⚖️ License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-"""

-# Saving the alternative content to README.md
-alternative_file_path = "/mnt/data/README_alternative.md"
-with open(alternative_file_path, "w") as file:
-    file.write(alternative_readme_content)

-alternative_file_path